L i s a K a n D e

 but sometimes these ideas take many years to perfect or germinate in my

 mind, before they are ready for you.
-Being somewhat of a "perfectionist" and
+Being somewhat of a "perfectionist", I am very particular to the technical challenges of my glasswork.

 Some have asked at shows and so I will state it here officially, NO I DO NOT